Montreal Central Station

 The main concourse occupies almost the entire block bounded by De la Gauchetière Street, Robert-Bourassa Boulevard, René Lévesque Boulevard and Mansfield Street in downtown Montreal.
 Its street address and principal vehicular access are on de La Gauchetière; pedestrian access is assured by numerous links through neighbouring buildings.
 The station is adorned with art deco bas-relief friezes on its interior and exterior.
 The station building and associated properties are owned by Cominar REIT as of January 2012.
 Homburg Invest Inc. (renamed Canmarc in September 2011) was the previous owner, since November 30, 2007.
 Prior to that, from the station's inception in 1943, it had been owned by Canadian National Railway (CN).

 Central Station is at the centre of the Quebec City–Windsor Corridor, the busiest inter-city rail service area in the nation (marketed as the Corridor), which extends from Windsor and Sarnia in the west, through Toronto, Ottawa, and Montreal, to Quebec City in the east.
 Inter-city trains at Central Station are operated by Via Rail and Amtrak, while commuter rail services are operated by Exo.
-The station is also a hub for the Réseau express métropolitain, which opened on July 31, 2023.
+The station is also a stop on the Réseau express métropolitain, which opened on July 31, 2023.
 The station is also connected to the Montreal Metro subway system.

-Central Station is the second-busiest Via Rail station in Canada, after Toronto Union Station.
-Its Via station code is MTRL; its Amtrak code is MTR, and its IATA code is YMY.
+Central Station's Via station code is MTRL; its Amtrak code is MTR, and its IATA code is YMY.